OpenLiberty/docs/README.md

 10. When the build finishes, check to make sure the doc renders correctly on the [staging site](https://staging-openlibertyio.mybluemix.net/docs/).
 If any changes are needed make sure to add them to the draft branch and review on the draft site before making a new PR to staging.

-1. Once you verify the doc, post a link to it on the staging site to the Git issue and change the issue status to `Ready to publish`.
+11. Once you verify the doc, post a link to it on the staging site to the Git issue and change the issue status to `Ready to publish`.
 Open a PR from `staging` to `vNext` and Request a review of the PR from David Mueller (`dmuelle`), Charlotte Holt (`Charlotte-Holt`) or one of [the doc maintainers](https://github.com/orgs/OpenLiberty/teams/docs-maintainers/members).
 Once the PR is approved and merged to `vNext`, the changes will publish with the next scheduled release.

 ## Editing the docs navigation

+If you are unsure of how you should update the Open Liberty navigation or unfamiliar with the Antora navigation schema, work with a [doc maintainer](https://github.com/orgs/OpenLiberty/teams/docs-maintainers/members) to plan and commit your update.

 [Site navigation in the Antora framework](https://docs.antora.org/antora/2.3/navigation/files-and-lists/) is controlled by a `nav.adoc` file.
-The Open Liberty docs navigation is split between two `nav.adoc` files, one for the main docs content and one for the reference topics, which appear in the navigation under the `REFERENCE` heading.
-The `nav.adoc` file for the main docs content is kept in [the ROOT module of the docs repository](https://github.com/OpenLiberty/docs/tree/vNext/modules/ROOT) and the `nav.adoc` file for the reference content is kept in [the reference module of the docs repository](https://github.com/OpenLiberty/docs/tree/vNext/modules/reference).
+The Open Liberty docs navigation is split between two `nav.adoc` files, one for the main docs content and one for the reference topics.
 The content of each of these files is an [unordered Asciidoc list](https://docs.antora.org/antora/2.3/navigation/files-and-lists/#list-structure), which determines the order and hierarchy of the navigation entries.
-To edit the navigation, add a properly formed [Antora page reference](https://docs.antora.org/antora/2.3/navigation/xrefs-and-link-text/) to the appropriate section of the list.

-Since the Open Liberty [draft](https://draft-openlibertyio.mybluemix.net/), [staging](https://staging-openlibertyio.mybluemix.net/) and [production](https://www.openliberty.io/) sites each maintain a unique navigation and navigation files, it is important that you update them individually, otherwise, unwanted changes and merge conflicts will occur.
+Since the Open Liberty [draft](https://draft-openlibertyio.mybluemix.net/), [staging](https://staging-openlibertyio.mybluemix.net/) and [production](https://www.openliberty.io/) sites each maintain a unique navigation files, it is important that you update them individually, otherwise, unwanted changes and merge conflicts will occur.

-For both the `draft` and `staging`branches, there is a single dedicated branch for editing the navigation.
+The `draft` and `staging`branches each have a dedicated branch for editing the navigation.
 For the draft branch, this branch is called `draft-nav` and for the staging branch it is called `staging-nav`.
-It is important when working in these branches to only edit the `nav.adoc` file and to only open pull requests to the branch for which they are specified: `draft` for `draft-nav` and staging for `staging-nav`).
+It is important when you are working in these branches to only edit the `nav.adoc` file and to only open pull requests to the branch for which they are specified: `draft` for `draft-nav` and `staging` for `staging-nav`.
 The production navigation is automatically updated from `vNext` with each release. _You should never update the nav.adoc file in the `vNext` branch_.
 This file is updated each time the staging branch is pulled to vNext to prep for a release.

-If you are unsure of how you should update the Open Liberty navigation or unfamiliar with the Antora navigation schema, work with a [doc maintainer](https://github.com/orgs/OpenLiberty/teams/docs-maintainers/members) to plan and commit your update.
+To add an item to the navigation or to edit an existing item, complete the following steps:
+1. Pull down the `draft-nav` branch and open the `nav.adoc` file for the section of the navigation where you want you to add an entry.

+    The `nav.adoc` file for the main docs content is kept in [the ROOT module of the docs repository](https://github.com/OpenLiberty/docs/tree/vNext/modules/ROOT) and the `nav.adoc` file for the reference content is kept in [the reference module of the docs repository](https://github.com/OpenLiberty/docs/tree/vNext/modules/reference).

+2. Add a properly formed [Antora page reference](https://docs.antora.org/antora/2.3/navigation/xrefs-and-link-text/) to the a section of the navigation list where you want your entry to appear.
+If you are editing an existing item, make sure your changes maintain the proper syntax for an Antora page reference.

+3. Open a pull request from the `draft-nav` branch to the `draft` branch and request a review from a [doc maintainer](https://github.com/orgs/OpenLiberty/teams/docs-maintainers/members).

+4. After the PR is approved and merged, request a build of the [draft openliberty.io site](https://draft-openlibertyio.mybluemix.net/docs/).
+For build instructions, see step 5 of [Publishing a new topic](#Publishing-a-new-topic).

+5. After you have reviewed and verified your navigation updates on the draft site, add your changes to staging.

+    _Do not open a PR from `draft-nav` to `staging`_.
+Since `draft` and `staging` have separate navigation files with different content, you must re-create your changes on the `staging-nav` branch and PR that branch top `staging`.
+Follow the same process you used in steps 1-4, but instead of working in the`draft-nav` and `draft` branches, make your changes in `staging-nav` and PR them to `staging`.

+6. After your PR to staging has been reviewed, approved, and merged, request a build of the staging site.
+For build instructions, see step 5 of [Publishing a new topic](#Publishing-a-new-topic).

+7. Once you have verified your changes on the [staging site](https://staging-openlibertyio.mybluemix.net/docs/), ask a docs maintainer to open a PR from `staging` to `vNext`.
+Your updates will publish with the next scheduled release.